kimchitsigai/Articles-and-Tutorials/exim_send-only_mail_server.md

 ## Exim Message Transfer Agent (MTA)

-Exim is a lightweight MTA developed at the University of Cambridge for use on Unix systems connected to the Internet.
+Exim is a lightweight MTA developed at the University of Cambridge for use on Unix-based systems connected to the Internet.
 It is freely available under the terms of the [GNU General Public Licence](http://www.gnu.org/licenses/gpl.html).
-Today, Exim 4 is the default MTA on Debian GNU/Linux systems.
+Today, Exim 4 is the default MTA on Debian Linux systems.

 ## Prerequisites

-This guide assumes that you have already set your droplet's hostname and Fully Qualified Domain Name (FQDN).
+This guide assumes that you have already set your droplet's hostname and Fully Qualified Domain Name (FQDN). *See* [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu.md).

 ## Update Current Software